jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.rst

               ...
               -----END CERTIFICATE-----

-5. Apply the config changes by running ``helm upgrade ...``.
+2. Apply the config changes by running ``helm upgrade ...``.
-6. Wait for about a minute, now your hub is HTTPS enabled!
-Congratulations, your users are now more secure now than they were before!
+3. Wait for about a minute, now your hub is HTTPS enabled!

 Role Based Access Control (RBAC)
 --------------------------------